-- 797 customer centric services which in turn, is proven to drive higher service take-up and greater 798 customer satisfaction. - Franchises provide a risk-averse operational structure that enables functionally-organised government agencies at national, regional and local to work together in a customer-focused "Delivery Community".
-They do this by: - Enabling government to create a "virtual" delivery structure focused on customer needs - Operating inside across the existing structure of Government (because they are owned and resourced by one of the existing "silos") and resourced by organisations which has a that have close links to with the relevant customer segment including, possibly, some outside of government - Dividing the task into manageable chunks - Removing a single point of failure - Working to a new and precisely-defined operating model so as to ensure consistency - 810 Working across and beyond government (and beyond) to manage the key risks to citizen-811 centric service delivery - Acting as change agents inside-Government departments / agencies. - The model enables a "mixed economy" of service provision: first, by providing a clear market framework within which private and voluntary sector service providers can repackage public sector content and services; and second by disseminating Web 2.0 approaches across government to make this simpler and cheaper at a technical level. - The whole model is capable of being delivered using Cloud Computing - 818 This Franchise model represents an important break-through in the shift from a traditional - 819 e-Government approach towards citizen service transformation.
-Certainly, the model as a whole or - 820 key elements of it has been adopted successfully in governments as diverse as the UK, Hong Kong, - 821 Croatia, Abu Dhabi and Australia (where it has been adopted by both the South Australia and - 822 Queensland governments).
+- customer centric services which in turn, is proven to drive higher service take-up and greater customer satisfaction. - Franchises provide a risk-averse operational structure that enables functionally-organised government agencies at national, regional and local to work together in a customer-focused "Delivery Community".
+They do this by: - Enabling government to create a "virtual" delivery structure focused on customer needs - Operating inside_across the existing structure_of Government (because they are owned and resourcedled by one of the existing "silos") and resourced by organisations which has a that have close links to with the relevant customer segment) including, possibly, some outside of government - Dividing the task into manageable chunks - Removing a single point of failure - Working to a new and precisely-defined operating model so as to ensure consistency - Working across and beyond government (and beyond) to manage the key risks to citizencentric service delivery - Acting as change agents inside-Government departments / agencies. - The model enables a "mixed economy" of service provision: - firstly, by providing a clear market framework within which private and voluntary sector service providers can repackage public sector content and services; and - secondly by disseminating deploying 'Web 2.0' type approaches across government that promote re-use and 'mash-ups' of existing content and services, to make this simpler and cheaper at a technical level. - The whole model is capable of being delivered using Cloud Computing - This Franchise model represents an important break-through in the shift from a traditional - e-Government approach towards citizen service transformation.
+Certainly, the model as a whole or - 974 key elements of it has been adopted successfully in governments as diverse as the UK, Hong Kong, - 975 Croatia, Abu Dhabi and Australia (where it has been adopted by both the South Australia and - 976 Queensland governments).

-- 823 It is clearly possible that alternate models may develop in future.
-But however the Transformational - 824 Government agenda develops, every government will need to find some sort of new business model - 825 along these lines, rather than continue simply to overlay technology onto an old silo-based business - model built for an un-networked world.
+- 977 It is clearly possible that alternate models may develop in future.
+But however the Transformational - 978 Government agenda develops, every government will need to find some sort of new business model - 979 along these lines, rather than continue simply to overlay technology onto an old silo-based business - 980 model built for an un-networked world.